chr1swallace/chr1swallace.github.io/1group.md

 ![portait]({{ "/assets/Olly_small.jpg" }})
 </div> --->

-[Olly Burren](http://ollyburren.github.io) is undertaking a PhD, researching methods to integrate genomic and genetic datasets to better understand autoimmune disease mechanisms.
+[Olly Burren](http://ollyburren.github.io) undertook a PhD, researching methods to integrate genomic and genetic datasets to better understand autoimmune disease mechanisms.
 He was previously head of Genome Informatics in the [Diabetes and Inflammation Laboratory](https://www-gene.cimr.cam.ac.uk/) where he was responsible for the creation and smooth running of the [ImmunoBase](http://www.immunobase.org),  [T1DBase](http://www.t1dbase.org) and [CHiCP](http://www.chicp.org) web resources which collate data and summary information from genomic, GWAS and ImmunoChip analyses of autoimmune diseases.
 He continues to maintain  [CHiCP](http://www.chicp.org) as a means of visualizing Capture Hi-C datasets.

 <div style="clear:both"></div>